-BMW’s return to the DTM this year after nearly 20 years was marked with driver Bruno Spengler winning the drivers’ title, the BMW Team Schnitzer finishing in top spot in the team standings, and BMW claiming the manufacturers’ honors.
+BMW’s return to the DTM this year after nearly 20 years was marked with driver Bruno Spengler winning the drivers’ title, the BMW Team Schnitzer finishing in the top spot in the team standings, and BMW claimed the manufacturers’ honors.
 To commemorate this event and the winnings, BMW has unveiled the BMW M3 DTM Champion Edition.
-Bearing a striking resemblance to Spengler’s winning racing car, this special-edition model comes exclusively in Frozen Black metallic and features carbon flaps and gurney, various dark chrome elements, matt black wheels, etc. The BMW M stripe design adorns the CFRP roof and boot lid while the BMW M logo is seen on the rear of the front wheel arches and decals in the rear side windows.
+Bearing a striking resemblance to Spengler’s winning racing car, this special-edition model comes exclusively in Frozen Black metallic and features carbon flaps and gurney, various dark chrome elements, matt black wheels, etc. The BMW M stripe design adorns the CFRP roof and boot lid, while the BMW M logo is seen on the rear of the front wheel arches and decals in the rear side windows.

-What is more, owners of this special edition will have the chance to attend the BMW M Fascination Nordschleife driver training course under the watchful eye of Bruno Spengler.
-Yes, it’s the same track where BMW M cars are put through extremely exacting testing sessions and final chassis tuning is carried out.
+What is more, owners of this special edition will have the chance to attend the BMW M Fascination Nordschleife driver training course under the watchful eye of Bruno Spengler?
+Yes, it’s the same track where BMW M cars are put through extremely exacting testing sessions, and final chassis tuning is carried out.

 The car will g

-o in production at BMW’s Regensburg plant and the BMW M GmbH factory from February 2013.
-Prices in Germany are expected to start at €99,000.00 ($129,375) including VAT.
+O in production at BMW’s Regensburg plant and the BMW M GmbH factory from February 2013.
+Prices in Germany are expected to start at €99,000.00 ($129,375), including VAT.